200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-16-Soulstrings.md

 Soulstrings presents human weaknesses as supernatural monsters that tempt humans.
 The default setting is misty, dark Victorian London but you can change this.

-Each player creates a character – called a Soul – and invents a Nemezis, a supernatural being who has a hold on the Soul.
+Each player creates a character â€“ called a Soul â€“ and invents a Nemezis, a supernatural being who has a hold on the Soul.
 The hold should be described by three Soulstrings: flaws, insecurities, fears and sins upon which the Nemezis preys.

-Example – lady Yvonne is urged by a ghost of his ancestor to restore their family to glory by any means necessary.
+Example â€“ lady Yvonne is urged by a ghost of his ancestor to restore their family to glory by any means necessary.
 Soulstrings: Ambition, Poverty, Family Honor.

 Players frame scenes in which the Nemezis tries to force the Soul to do something bad based on one of the Soulstrings.
 Each player in turn gets a scene in which (s)he roleplays the Soul.
 Another player is the Nemezis, the third one describes the surroundings and roleplays NPCs.